Blast Rooms – Blast Booths – Blast Cabinets

 The terms “blast room,” “blast booth” and “blast cabinet” are often used interchangeably as they perform the same function.
 The difference between a blast room and a blast cabinet, however, is where and how the blast operator works.

 With blast cabinets — also referred to as “blast booths,” although this is technically incorrect — operators stand outside the cabinet.
-They operate the internal blast controls by inserting their arms into the gloves attached to glove holes on the cabinet, viewing the part to blasted through a view window, and turning the blast on and off using a foot pedal.
+They operate the internal blast controls by inserting their arms into the gloves attached to glove holes on the cabinet, viewing the part to be blasted through a view window, and turning the blast on and off using a foot pedal.

 A blast cabinet usually consists of four components: the containment (cabinet), the abrasive blasting system or blast machine, the abrasive recycling system, and the dust collector.